deeplearning4j/deeplearning4j/eigenvector.md

 ## Principal Component Analysis (PCA)

 PCA is a tool for finding patterns in high-dimensional data such as images.
-Old-school machine-learning aficionados occasionally use PCA to preprocess data for their neural networks.
+Old-school machine-learning practitioners occasionally use PCA to preprocess data for their neural networks.
 By centering, rotating and scaling data, PCA reduces its dimensionality and can improve the neural network's convergence speed and the overall quality of results.

-To get to PCA, we’re going to quickly gloss some basic statistical ideas -- mean, standard deviation, variance and covariance -- so we can weave them together later.
+To get to PCA, we’re going to quickly define some basic statistical ideas -- *mean, standard deviation, variance* and *covariance* -- so we can weave them together later.
 Their equations are closely related.

 *Mean* is simply the average value of all *x*'s in the set X, which is found by dividing the sum of all data points by the number of data points, *n*.

 ![Alt text](../img/mean.png)

 *Standard deviation* is "the average distance from the mean of the data set to a point."
-In the equation below, we have the sum of the differences between each datapoint and the mean in the numerator, and number of data points (minus one) in the denominator, producing the average.
+In the equation below, in the numerator, we have the sum of the differences between each datapoint and the mean, and in the denominator, we have the number of data points (minus one), producing the average distance.

 ![Alt text](../img/standard_deviation.png)